About the IFC

 About the Icelandic Film Centre

-The Icelandic Film Centre plays a key role in the vibrant Icelandic film industry, through its financial support scheme, international promotion of the Icelandic cinema and other initiatives intended to further develop film making and film culture in Iceland.
+The Icelandic Film Centre plays a key role in the vibrant Icelandic film industry, through its financial support scheme, international promotion of Icelandic cinema and other initiatives intended to further develop film making and film culture in Iceland.

 BRIEF HISTORY: The Icelandic Film Centre was established in 2003, with a new law stipulating the Icelandic government's growing support of domestic filmmaking.
 The Icelandic Film Centre took over the responsibilities of the older Icelandic Film Fund, established in 1979, which enabled the start of regular film production in Iceland.
 Building on the achievement of their predecessors, a new generation of Icelandic filmmakers has gone from strength to strength in the new millennium, resulting in increased global attention for the Icelandic cinema.
 Film and TV production has steadily increased and many Icelandic films now regularly appear at key international festivals and hundreds of others throughout the world, winning a large number of awards every year.
 Furthermore, several Icelandic films and TV series are sold and screened around the world annually.